Introduction

 When installing from source the vendor-openssl

-feature can be used on operating systems other than Windows and macOS to statically vendor and statically link to OpenSSL, avoiding the need for it on the operating system.
+feature can be used on operating systems other than Windows and macOS to vendor and statically link to OpenSSL, avoiding the need for it on the operating system.

 Usage